xoro/ssh-tunnel/README.md

 ### Usage

-On the client machine:
+On the client machine for a temporary connection:

 ```bash
 ./ssh-tunnel.sh --server-ssh-user server_username --server-ssh-host server.example.com --server-ssh-forward-port 2222
 ```

 This creates a tunnel where port 2222 on the server forwards to port 22 (SSH) on the client.
+The script uses standard SSH for direct execution.

 Then, on the server: